lorenwest/node-red-contrib-state/README.md

 ## Binary State Name/Value Convention

-While these nodes can store any type of data, they're designed to work well when the state _name_ is a binary statement where the value of _1_ represents IN that state, the value of _0_ represents NOT IN that state, and a number between 0 and 1 represents a confidence range.
+While these nodes can store any type of data, they're designed to work well when the state _name_ is a binary statement (like isRoomOccupied0where the value of _1_ represents IN that state, the value of _0_ represents NOT IN that state, and a number between 0 and 1 represents a confidence range.

 States following this convention define the value as: